tshewangla/bhutan-healthcare-ds-project/README.md

 Conducting detailed EDA and statistical summaries

-Performing feature engineering

-Developing and training the machine learning model

 Saving and documenting the final model

 Building and deploying the full Streamlit web application